 Elaine is a virtual support professional, providing technical and administrative support to the board and members of ICF Ireland Chapter.
 She is an IT graduate who completed her Coaching training in Ireland in 2008.
 She blends her soft and hard skills to provide support for her clients and maintain an understanding of the coaching industry.

 Having run her own training and coaching business in Ireland for many years, Elaine has relocated to France to pursue her personal and professional goals.

 The Chapter was set up in 2003 by founding President Pemo Theodore.
 We celebrated our tenth anniversary in 2012.
-To mark this occasion, one of our members Emer Doyle, PCC, created a birthday video outlining key moments for the Chapter:
+To mark this occasion, a birthday video was released outlining key moments for the Chapter:

 2003/4 Pemo Theodore